Valeriia-bizonchik/Inverted_Index/README.md

 In order to run the program you need python 3.10 or higher to be installed on your system.

-run this command to start programm -- python main.py
+run this command in the directory to start programm -- python main.py